 T'Chaka: T'Challa's father King T'Chaka is alive and well in this universe, as opposed to the MCU version who died in Captain America: Civil War.
 He's still the leader of Wakanda, but this version has been searching for his missing son for 20 years, sending Wakandan spaceships all across the universe.
 He finally reunites with T'Challa in a tearful but joyous moment, and John Kani, who played T'Chaka in the movies, reprises the role and gives that scene even more emotion than was scripted.
 We're not crying; you're crying!

 Okoye: While she doesn't play a major role in this new version of T'Challa's life as his righthand Dora Milaje, Okoye does make an appearance when he eventually returns to Wakanda.
-And thankfully, Danai Gurira is back to voice the fierce character in both episode 2 as well as play a larger role in episode 5's zombie apocalypse and episode 6 when Wakanda is taken over from within.
+And thankfully, Danai Gurira is back to voice the fierce character in both episode 2 as well as playing a larger role in episode 5's zombie apocalypse and episode 6 when Wakanda is taken over from within.

 Taneleer Tivan, a.k.a.
 The Collector: Benicio Del Toro once again brings this eccentric character to life, but on What If...? he's filling the evil-villain vacuum left by Thanos.
 But he is eventually defeated by his own collection.